hieumdd/hustlesheets-close/README.md

 We use Docker images for managing the solution, and will deploy it as Cloud Run Job on GCP.
 As of now the Docker image is hosted on Github, and when it needs to be used in deployment, we can pull from Github and push into Artifact Registry.

-Since it's hosted on Github, we can pull it using `docker pull`.

 #### Queuer

 The first module of the solution, its functions are generating the job request for the Executor to work on.